grommet/grommet/src/js/components/Video/README.md

 **mute**

 Enables video muting.
-This option is best used with the autoPlay flag
+This option is best used with the autoPlay flag.

 ```
 boolean